 - Meet the eligibility criteria.
 For a project or program to be considered for GEF-funding, it must fulfill the following eligibility criteria:

 - It has to be undertaken in an eligible country.
 Countries may be eligible for GEF funding in one of two ways: a) if the country has ratified the Conventions the GEF serves; or b) if the county is eligible to borrow funds from the World Bank or to receive technical assistance from UNDP.

 - It has to be country-driven and consistent with national priorities.
 All GEF projects should be based on national priorities designed to support sustainable development.

 - It has to address one or more of the GEF focal area strategies.

-- It seeks GEF financing only for the agreed-on incremental costs on measures to achieve global environmental benefits
+- It has to seek GEF financing only for the agreed-on incremental costs on measures to achieve global environmental benefits.

-GEF Agencies assist eligible applicants in the development, implementation, and management of GEF projects.
-They are the channel between countries and the GEF for the project approval process and participate in GEF governance as well as in the development of GEF policies and programs.
+- Choose a GEF Agency.
+The GEF Agency is responsible for the development and implementation of projects and programs.
+This means that the GEF Agency will be the proponent’s partner at all stages of the project.
 The choice on the Agency should be based on its respective comparative advantages as stated in the document Comparative Advantages of the GEF Agencies Corrigendum.

 - Select a type of modality.
 The GEF provides funding through four modalities: full-sized projects, medium-sized projects, enabling activities and programs.
 The project proponent should select the one that better fits the idea to be developed into a proposal.
 Depending on the type of modality selected, different templates have to be completed describing the project proposal for its review and approval.

 - Civil Society Organizations have the opportunity to apply for GEF grants through the Small Grants Programme.